No. 1532-04 | 1 September 2020

 Account holders may request termination of their account, in part or in full, in writing, by calling Landsbankinn or sending an email.
 Any fees or costs owed the Bank by the customer for services rendered may be debited from the customer's account prior to its termination.

-Landsbankinn reserves the right to close an account, in full or in part, of its own initiative if this contract is terminated, the customer is demonstrated to have committed an offence against law, the Bank's rules, its terms and conditions or other rules applying to his/her business with the Bank, if the customer or a third party is demonstrated to have misused the account, if transactions are considered by the Bank to constitute a risk of money laundering and terrorist financing or if the business relationship might damage the Bank’s reputation, in its estimation.
-In such cases, the Bank may terminate an account without first notifying the customer.
+Should the customer terminate these Terms, the Bank reserves the right to terminate accounts and other services, including online banking, in part or in full, at its own initiative and without first informing the customer.
+The same applies if a customer is demonstrated to have committed an offence against law, the Bank's rules, its terms and conditions or other rules applying to the customer’s business with the Bank, if the customer or a third party is demonstrated to have misused an account, the customer fails to comply with the Bank’s request to update or submit information during regular monitoring of money laundering and terrorist financing, if transactions are considered by the Bank to constitute a risk of fraud, money laundering and terrorist financing or if the business relationship might in the Bank’s estimation damage its reputation.
+In such cases, the Bank may deposit the balance of accounts to an account held by the Bank.
+The Bank further reserves the right to close an account that has been inactive for a period of 2 years or longer, following a notice to the effect to the customer, and deposit the balance to another account held by the customer or, if the customer does not own a second account, to an account held by the Bank.
+In the case of any negative balance upon termination, e.g. charged fees, the Bank reserves the right to enforce the claim through collection.
 The customer will be notified of the closing of the account as promptly as possible.
-The Bank reserves the right to close an account that has been inactive for a period of 2 years or longer, following a notice to the effect to the customer.
-Any balance on an account terminated on the Bank’s initiative shall be deposited to another account in the customer's name.
-If the customer owns no other account, the balance is deposited to an account owned by the Bank.
-In the case of any negative balance upon termination, e.g. charged fees, the Bank reserves the right to enforce the claim through legal collection.

 5 Payment cards